 It’s usually not dangerous but can impact our sleep and make us seriously cranky.

 When Does a Cough Become a Problem?

 Sometimes we can overlook the seriousness of coughing because it is such a natural part of human life.
-Someone lights up a cigarette, or we pass by a glowing stick of incense, and we automatically cough.
+Someone lights up a cigarette, or we pass by a glowing stick of incense, and we automatically start coughing.

 What should we be looking out for, both for ourselves and our loved ones, and when should we see a doctor?